eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 .. image:: images/client_transport_stack.svg

-* **Session Layer**: implements the XRCE protocol logic and it only knows about sending and receiving messages.
+* **Session Layer**: implements the XRCE protocol logic, and it only knows about sending and receiving messages.
 * **Transport Layer**: implements the sending and receiving **message functions** for each transport protocol, calling to the Platform Layer functions.
   This layer only knows about sending and receiving messages through a given transport protocol.
 * **Platform Layer**: implements the sending and receiving **data functions** for each platform.